 Yes, La Roche-Posay does sell in China.
 After doing a quick Google search I was able to locate La Roche-Posay Chinese website.
 A brand doesn’t create a website for another country unless they are serving those customers.
 I’ve included an image of the website below.

 Is La Roche-Posay Owned By a Parent Company?

 Yes, La Roche-Posay is owned by L’Oreal, a company that tests on animals.
 You can view a full list of brands that they own to see which other companies you should avoid.

 What are Cruelty-Free Alternatives to La Roche-Posay?

 There are several cruelty-free skincare alternatives to La Roche-Posay.
 Check out the list below:

 Wrap Up: Is La Roche-Posay Cruelty-Free?

-No, La Roche-Posay is not a cruelty-free cosmetics brand.
-In their animal testing policy, they state they do not test on animals.
-However, La Roche-Posay chooses to sell in China, a country that requires imported cosmetics to be tested on animals.
+No, La Roche-Posay is not a cruelty-free skincare brand.
+Even though they claim to not test on animals, they choose to sell in a country that requires imported cosmetics to be tested on animals.

-Therefore, La Roche-Posay is not considered to be cruelty-free and will be added to my list of brands that test on animals.
+Therefore, La Roche-Posay is not considered to be cruelty-free.
+They will be added to my list of brands that test on animals.